The Amazing Race 31: Contestants

 Janelle Pierzina and Nicole Franzel returned to Big Brother to compete on the show's second All-Stars season.
 On September 3, 2020, Bret LaBelle appeared on Revenge Prank.
-In 2022, Leo Temory competed on The Challenge: USA.
+In 2022, Leo Temory competed on the first season of The Challenge: USA.
 Pierzina and Rachel Reilly competed on the USA Network reality competition series, Snake in the Grass.
 In 2023, Reilly also competed on the Peacock reality TV series The Traitors.
+Britney Haynes appeared on the premiere of Big Brother 25.
+Pierzina competed on the second season of The Traitors.
+In 2023, Haynes and Franzel competed on Big Brother Reindeer Games.
+In 2024, Haynes competed on the third season of The Traitors.
+In 2025, Reilly competed on Worst Cooks in America Celebrity Edition: Heroes vs. Villains.
+Later in the year, Reilly competed on Big Brother 27.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.